kamaraj8/GettingAndCleaningDataFinalProject/README.md

-# Getting And Cleaning Data Final Project
+# Getting And Cleaning Data Project

 This repository hosts the documentation, R code, Tidy data set for the Coursera project of Getting and Cleaning Data